jvmhonorato/debounce-search/README.md

 ## Debounce Search
-application to automatically fetch and render
+Application to automatically fetch and render

 ## Technology